CodexLink/dotfiles/README.md

 Compiling them with [fontforge](https://github.com/fontforge/fontforge) with the script provided from the [nerd-fonts-patcher](https://github.com/ryanoasis/nerd-fonts) in addition to the PR request of supporting [TTC files](https://github.com/ryanoasis/nerd-fonts/tree/feature/process-ttc), the script silently fails.

-D]iscretionary Ligatures (dilg) + Cherry-Picked Symbol Characters + Terminal Spacing - No Italic or Oblique Set.
+Discretionary Ligatures (dilg) + Cherry-Picked Symbol Characters + Terminal Spacing - No Italic or Oblique Set.

 <Picture Here>